jfseb/fdevstart/README.md

 * fix: describe domain not implemented
+* list all countries with Government type communist state give same result as list all countries with Government type   :-( Indicate ignored passages!
+  )
+* domain categorization first
 * regression tool
   build a tool to run a full regression on historical questions and answers, with the ability to mark changes and track the evolution of responses.